lbragile/chessCAMO/README.md

 3. An obvious rule is that player cannot use the reservoir while in check as they must make a move to avoid check.
 4. Additionally, just like in the *Crazyhouse* variant, a player cannot directly promote a pawn from the reservoir.
 That is a pawn from the reservoir must be placed on the board first and is only allowed to be promoted on the next move.

+## Documentation

+Check out the very detailed <a href="https://lbragile.github.io/doxygen_documentation/" target="__blank">documentation file</a> to clear up any questions you might have.

 ## To Do

 #### <u>Regular Chess:</u>